Plague is a severe and potentially deadly bacterial infection.

 People with the plague need immediate treatment.
 If treatment is not received within 24 hours of when the first symptoms occur, death can result.

 Patients with pneumonic plague should be strictly isolated from caregivers and other patients.
 People who have had contact with anyone infected by pneumonic plague should be watched carefully and given antibiotics as a preventive measure.

 Without treatment, about 50% of persons with bubonic plague die.
 Almost everyone with pneumonic plague dies if not treated.
 Treatment reduces the death rate to 50%.

 Call your health care provider if you develop plague symptoms after exposure to fleas or rodents, especially if you live in or have visited an area where plague occurs.

 Rat control and watching for the disease in the wild rodent population are the main measures used to control the risk of epidemics.
-A vaccination is available for high-risk workers, but its effectiveness is not clearly established.
+The plague vaccine is no longer used in the U.S. New vaccines are being developed.

 Dennis DT, Mead PS.
 Yersinia species, including plague.
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Mandell, Douglas, and Bennett’s Principles and Practice of Infectious Diseases.
 7th ed.
 Philadelphia, Pa.: Elsevier Churchill-Livingstone; 2009:chap 229.

 Gage KL.
 Plague and other Yersinia infections.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Elsevier Saunders; 2011:chap 320.